 Couples therapy can help you improve your relationship by teaching you how to effectively communicate, solve problems together, understand what your shared values and interests are and how to accept and make room for differences.
-Using scientifically supported techniques you can decrease conflict, resentment, and loneliness, while also cultivating intimacy, pleasure, excitement, and stability in your relationship.
+Using scientifically supported techniques, an NYC therapist can help you decrease conflict, resentment, and loneliness, while also cultivating intimacy, pleasure, excitement, and stability in your relationship.
 Improving your relationship satisfaction is something that takes work, but can often be done.

 For more info and inquiries:

 I see two kinds of relationships in couples therapy.
 Many come in because of dissatisfaction.
 But a second group are very healthy, but are hoping to enhance existing strengths or work on a few minor issues to have an incredible relationship.

 Couples in New York City face the same issues as those living elsewhere.
 With that said, the pace and demands of NYC often seem to exacerbate some relationship issues.
 The number of people in Manhattan add stress, temptation for infidelity, and challenge some to realize the one they are with is right, regardless of endless other possibilities.
 Here are some common issues and problems I see in couples therapy:

 - Angry and resentful partner

 - Depressed partner

 - Constant arguments and fighting

 - Constant blame